 North Vietnam, 15 Years Democratic Republic, September 2nd, 1960, Michel Nr.
-137-141; A set of five stamps (one with 4 xu nominal and four stamps with 12 xu nominals) was issued to commemorate the 15th anniversary of independence.
+137-141; A set of five stamps (one with 4 xu nominal and four stamps with 12 xu nominals) was issued in perforation 11.0 to commemorate the 15th anniversary of independence.
+1,500,000 sets were produced except for the 4xu value of which only 500,000 stamps were printed.
 The 4 xu value comes in two different printings.
 The more common one shows the bars at top and bottom of the stamp as “orange”, while the scarcer printing has a yellow top/bottom.
 The mint set below shows the 4 xu stamp in yellow on the right.

 Here are very rare and one of a kind alternative stamp designs that were submitted to postal authorities in competition for 15 Years Democratic Republic issue.
 They were executed in water colors and measure about 4×2.7cm in size.

 Color guide that was submitted with the stamp designs